MultiX-Amsterdam/data-science-book-uva-2025/syllabus.md

 ## Prerequisites

 This course expects you to have the following prior knowledge:
-- Intermediate level of Python programming (e.g., knowing different data types and data structures, knowing how to set up the Jupyter Notebook programming environment)
+- Intermediate level of Python programming (e.g., knowing different data types and data structures, knowing how to set up the Jupyter Notebook programming environment, knowing how to install and import Python packages)
 - Basic level of information visualization (e.g., knowing how to draw plots using Python packages, understanding the differences between a bar chart and histogram)

 ## Course Structure